- Delfin I

 Please note that the day-to-day schedule must be considered approximate.
 The exact order of the days and specific features may be altered due to navigational considerations.

+Optional, weather permitting and included in price.
 Please check with your naturalist about the weather conditions regarding the usage of free kayaks.
 If the water level and forecast permits, you will be able to sign up for optional kayaking sessions.
 These sessions will be conducted in calm waters where catch and release fishing and paddling are ideal.
 Our kayaks are good for two passengers and your group will always be in the company of an experienced naturalist.